What is Victoria Symphony Splash?

 Yes!
-Small craft owners (kayakers, canoeists) can moor their craft near the barge to listen to the music from the water.
+Small craft owners (kayakers, canoeists) can moor their craft in front of the barge to listen to the music from the water.
+Due to wind concerns, larger boats with propeller engines are asked to remain behind the barge.
 The Harbour Master will let you know if your watercraft is too close to the barge.

 - Face painting

 - An activity with the Royal BC Museum

 Come see the Family Zone from 1 pm – 4 pm, July 31 on the grounds of the Empress Hotel at Belleville and Government Streets.

 History of Splash!